gsdriver/blackjack-game-server/README.md

             ]
         },
     "playerHands":[
-            outcome:string,          // The outcome of the player's hand - playing, surrender, blackjack, win, loss, push bet:integer,             // The amount bet on this hand busted:boolean,          // Whether the player busted this hand cards:[
+            outcome:string,          // The outcome of the player's hand:
+                                     //    playing, surrender, blackjack, win, loss, push bet:integer,             // The amount bet on this hand busted:boolean,          // Whether the player busted this hand cards:[